AvivYaish/LUM/README.md

 ![Demonstration video](/demo.gif?raw=true "Demonstration video")

 Choose a matrix size, then input it's data, or drag and drop a file containing the matrix data in the GNU Octave format.
-Choose an action and press "Decompose" to perform the required action.
+Choose an action and press "Decompose" to perform the requested action.

 # Decomposition types
 These actions are performed step by step according to various text-book algorithms.